 Fees & funding

-Don't let the cost of education put you off studying — there are lots of ways to study for free or get funding to reduce your tuition fees.
+Don't let the cost of education put you off studying — there are ways to study for free or get funding to reduce your tuition fees.

 Every qualification has its tuition fee listed on its programme page.
 This is the cost of your study.
 However, there may be additional costs such as tools, uniforms and equipment.
 Check the programme information page for the most up-to-date information about costs.